skvadrik/re2c/lessons/001_upn_calculator/readme.txt

 -------------------------------------------------------------------------------

-For windows users Lynn Allen provided some additional stuff to get you started in the Microsoft world.
+For windows users Lynn Allan provided some additional stuff to get you started in the Microsoft world.
 This addon resides in the windows subdirectory and gives you something to expereiment with.
 The code in that directory is based on the first step and has the following changes: